g2-inc/migrationator/README.md

 ## Development

 The directory structure follows a heirarchy similar to a root filesystem.
-Library code goes in lib while the application code resides in bin.
+Library code goes in `lib/migrationator` while the application code resides in `bin`.

 The Migrationator takes a verb as an argument.
 As of this writing, the current supported verbs are: